carina-studio/ULogViewer/ULogViewer/ChangeList.md

 ## Behavior Changes
 + Showing multiple lines of log in viewer has been removed.
 + Initial log profile won't be set to new opened window.
++ Open log file action menu by right-clicking on log file instead of clicking button on log file.

 ## Bug Fixing
 + Minor bug fixing.